The doctors answer frequently asked questions about hair loss in women.

 A: The most common type of hair loss in women occurs in a diffuse pattern.
 Thinning occurs “all over the scalp” rather than in a localized area.
 Diffuse hair loss is most often hereditary, but it can also be caused by underlying medical conditions or other factors.
 This is in contrast to male pattern baldness which is general hereditary and in a definitive pattern, balding from the top of the scalp and slowly having the pattern increase until there is only a circumference of hair around the scalp.
 Read more about the causes, classification, and diagnosis of hair loss in women.

-Q: What can I expect at a consultation?
+Q: What Can I Expect at a Hair Loss Consultation?

 A: All consultations included a thorough medical history and physical examination of your hair and scalp.
 In addition, an evaluation with a hair densitometry will be conducted to measure your density and track miniaturization.
 During your evaluation, potential underlying medical or genetic causes of your hair loss will be evaluated and a formal diagnosis will be given.
 If the diagnosis is in question, several tests may be conducted including a hair pluck, or hair pull testing, scalp biopsy or blood tests.
 Once the diagnosis is determined a comprehensive treatment plan will established to best address your hair loss.
 Read more about our hair loss consultations or schedule a comprehensive diagnostic hair loss evaluation with one of our board certified physicians.

 Q: What Happens if I Need Blood Tests?